Noah6544/Encrypted-Login-Automation-/README.md

 3) Password encryption
 4) Setting up clicks
 ## VERSION
-### First commit (2/12/2021)
+### Some number of commit (429/2021)
-- Well.
-I'm not sure what I'm doing.
-I've been coding for a couple of hours and have only managed to figure out how to encrypt/decrypt files while writing them to a file.
-It works when trying to sign in and out of discord.
-It also works signing out of google, havent worked on spotify yet.
+- Added three steps which are hopefully going be easier to follow. added some rough instruction in each file. bored in class.
-### Completed
+## Completed
 - I've managed to encrypt strings, store them on pc, decrypt bytes, convert to string, print out as text.
 - Managed to sign into discord and out of discord and ou of google autonomously.
+- Made 3 steps to hopefully make this easier for someone who might want to do this but doesn't know how to code.
+- stop playing playing rocket league. finish this instead
+- - i actually did it. but subnautica is the problem now
+### From ToDo list:
+- make a .py file for each step, because you'll end up encrypting multiple times if you are running the same file.
+I'm also trying to make this accesible for people who don't wanna have to read and understand the code.
+-  Because I'm having trouble wrapping my head around making the files, opening the files, generating a key (making sure not to run it more than once to avoid generating a key that doesn't work for a password), I'm instead going to try to make diffferent .py files.
+Each labeled a different step with instructions on how to use each.
+This is supposed to be helpful for anyone wanting to create encrypted passwords without having to do much.

-### Issues
+## Issues
 - Sometimes the discord clicks register to logout and sometimes it doesnt.
 Right now the fix is just to increase the time.sleep() to a little more just in case it was clicking too fast, which is working.
 - When trying to sign out, in this order: discordout(); googleout(), Google opens up before discord.
 Not sure why. hopefull will fix later.
 This is a personal project mainly and Im just posting for ego and im bored. so im not really trying to fix this as a program to be used by a lot of people.
-### ToDo
+## ToDo
-- make a .py file for each step, because you'll end up encrypting multiple times if you are running the same file.
-I'm also trying to make this accesible for people who don't wanna have to read and understand the code.
+- ## Improve the instructions.
+This might have to be done in a youtube video but I dont want to get copyright striked again for making a tutorial for a coding thing.
+They said that I was taking advantage of people which idk.
+- ### Add instructions to the readme.
+- ### Make the readme cleaner.
 - fix a lot of things.
-- My main problem is with creating a function that would be able to create encrypted files and decrypt them (call this encryptyer/decrypeter) to be used in my spotify function.
-I think i'm overthinking it but I'm not sure how I would get an argument in my encrypter() to be used in another function.
-Especially because you cant declare something Global if it's a parameter.
-- I will try to add a temporary variable that stores the information for each time it encrypts/decrypts. temp bcz I want to be able to run it multiple times without wasting so much compiling time and make many encrypted things in the future.
-- Because I'm having trouble wrapping my head around making the files, opening the files, generating a key (making sure not to run it more than once to avoid generating a key that doesn't work for a password), I'm instead going to try to make diffferent .py files.
-Each labeled a different step with instructions on how to use each.
-This is supposed to be helpful for anyone wanting to create encrypted passwords without having to do much.
-- stop playing playing rocket league. finish this instead
+- stop playing playing subnautica. you go too slow cuz ur so scared. u have 30 hours and just getting to build the prawn.
+- scan the reaper leviathan. if you're gonna use the stasis rifle to freeze him. do not go for his face. he can still get you. learned from experience